lwu1822/CSP-fastpages/_posts/2022-09-8-w3-app-lab-plan.md

 ### Explanations of code

 This is a screenshot of part of my code.
 The rest of my code followed basically the same format.
-If you wish to check out my code, you can do so here.
+If you wish to check out my code, you can do so [here](https://studio.code.org/projects/applab/dbyn_t-_ioCVUC9PB3UiDjg0mKNmHCLnMy0F5ND1uRY/view).

 <img src="https://lwu1822.github.io/CSP-fastpages/images/w3AppLabPlan-appLabCode.jpg" alt="My AppLab code">

+Here's how the code works:

+The first block of code is an `onEvent` function, in which when the next button (`q1ButtonNext`) was pressed, the app screen will change to the next question (`q2Screen`).

+The second block of code is another `onEvent` function.
+This time though, when choice B is selected (`q1ButtonB`), a predefined variable `score` will increase by 1.

 ### Things I learned

 The code I encountered in AppLab was new to me.
 I used the documentation [^1] very frequently.

+I had to learn most of the things I coded.
+The most important code that I learned was the `onEvent` function.
+You can use it to specify an action to do when a certain event occurs, such as the press of a button.

 [^1]: [Documentation 1](https://studio.code.org/docs/ide/applab/expressions/button) and [2](https://studio.code.org/docs/concepts/)